VR Bobble Awards

-The most prestigous VR arcade game award you can win.
+The most prestigous VR attraction award you can win.

 Bob has won plenty of awards.
 Some of the products even deserved it!
 Bob created the VR Bobble VR Arcade Game Award after 35-years of being mystified by the award selection process.
 Having travelled the world experiencing more virtual and augmented reality products than almost anyone, Bob has a unique perspective on what's possible.
 The VR Bobble celebrates innovation in the VR arcade game space.
 No politics, no bullshit.